A small and non-simple geometric transition: A small and non-simple geometric transition

-The most well known example of a g.t. is given by a generic quintic threefold $X\subset\P^4$ containing a plane.
+The most well known example of a gt is given by a generic quintic threefold $X\subset\P^4$ containing a plane.
 One can check that $\Sing (X)$ is composed by 16 nodes.
-Look at the strict transform of $X$, in the blow--up of $\P^4$ along the contained plain, to get the resolution $\widehat{X}$, while a generic quintic threefold in $\P^4$ gives the smoothing $\widetilde{X}$.
-Due to the particular nature of $\Sing (X)$ the g.t. $T(\widehat{X},X,\widetilde{X})$ is actually an example of a conifold transition and hence of a small g.t., too.
+Look at the strict transform of $X$, in the blow--up of $\P^4$ along the contained plane, to get the resolution $\widehat{X}$, while a generic quintic threefold in $\P^4$ gives the smoothing $\widetilde{X}$.
+Due to the particular nature of $\Sing (X)$ the gt $T(\widehat{X},X,\widetilde{X})$ is actually an example of a conifold transition and hence of a small gt, too.